-Attaching a SATA storage controller in VirtualBox is very simple and straightforward.
-Sometimes, you need to attach SATA hard disks to certain virtual machines rather than the default IDE disks.
-This post explains how to add SATA hard disk (virtual disk) to virtual machines in VirtualBox console and CLI (Command Line Interface).
-This method is applicable to any hosts such as Windows, Linux, and Mac.
+Attaching a SATA storage controller in VirtualBox is straightforward.
+Sometimes, you need to attach SATA hard disks to specific virtual machines rather than the default IDE disks.
+This post explains how to add SATA hard disk (virtual disk) to virtual machines in the VirtualBox console and CLI (Command Line Interface).
+This method applies to any host, such as Windows, Linux, and Mac.

-VirtualBox supports Intel AHCI type SATA controllers.
+VirtualBox supports Intel AHCI-type SATA controllers.
 By default, virtual machines will be created with IDE controllers only.
-Before power on the virtual machines, you can change this controller in the console view or CLI.
+Before powering virtual machines, you can change this controller in the console view or CLI.

 To Add SATA Controllers in VirtualBox – Console View

 1) Go to Storage settings

-2) You may have to remove the existing storage controller and hard disk by clicking the controller removal button as shown below.
-Remember, by removing the controller and hard disk from the virtual machine, we are not deleting the existing virtual hard disk (VDI) file.
+2) You may have to remove the existing storage controller and hard disk by clicking the remove button, as shown below.
+Remember, by removing the controller and hard disk from the virtual machine; we are not deleting the existing virtual hard disk (VDI) file.
 It will remain at the location.

 Note – Keep IDE Controller for CD/DVD drives.
 CD/DVD drives cannot be added to SATA controllers in VirtualBox.

 3) Click on Add controller button and select SATA controller.

 4) As mentioned earlier, it supports AHCI type only, so you can’t play with it.
-Add hard disk button from the SATA controller and select the existing hard disk.
+Add the hard disk button from the SATA controller and select the existing hard disk.

-For example, when you convert a physical machine which is running with the SATA controllers, to Virtual as mentioned in my earlier post, you can try it with SATA controllers in VirtualBox.
+For example, when you convert a physical machine running with the SATA controller to the virtual environment, as mentioned in an earlier post, you can try it with the SATA controller option in VirtualBox.

 Add SATA Controllers in VirtualBox By CLI

 1) First, add the controller with the following command

 VBoxManage storagectl OSX –name “SATA Controller” –add sata –controller IntelAHCI

 OSX – is the Virtual Machine name (UUID also applicable).

 2) Add the hard disk to the controller with the following command

 VBoxManage storageattach OSX –storagectl “SATA Controller” –type hdd –port 0 –device 0 –medium D:/MAC/OSX/OSX.vmdk